Information about Northallerton library including contact details and services offered.

 There is a code club every fortnight on Saturdays from 10am to 11am and 11am to 12 noon.
 The club is aimed at children aged nine to 13 who want to learn how to code, write their own computer games and simple animations.
 The sessions continue throughout half-term holidays and stop for the summer.
 Please contact the library for more information and to confirm the dates of the sessions.

-'Communicate in print' software
+'Communicate in print' software (temporarily not available)

 This software enables people to create symbols for communicating.
 It is ideal for people and families where communication is impaired, for example by learning disabilities, autism or dementia.